davidfesteban/RPIKeyboard/README.md

 # FAQs

 #### Why Java?
 Because Java lets you to ignore the OS.
+That simple.
+It is hard to focus on your own system while you are fighting against all the peculiarities of each operative system.
+I wanted a portable solution, OS independant, Clean + Solid code.
+Yeah, I could make some module like future front in web tech like JS/TS.